 A coalition is a group of people who come together to find solutions to a common issue.
-The mechanism of the coalition empowers individuals, businesses and organizations that have been functioning within the specialty of their silo to benefit through working together with others who share a common purpose.
-The creativity and innovation that is unleashed by this cross-pollination inspires action and solutions not previously identified.
-Good coalitions are inclusive, with diversity among the members and among the ideas and beliefs, experience mutual trust, define realistic goals, and always keep their promises.
+The mechanism of the coalition empowers individuals, businesses and organizations to benefit through working together with others who share a common purpose.
+This cross-pollination inspires new and creative solutions.
+Good coalitions are inclusive, with diversity among the members and among the ideas and beliefs, experience mutual trust, define realistic goals, and work to achieve these goals.

 The creativity and innovation that is unleashed by this cross-pollination inspires action and solutions not previously identified

-The issues of transportation, open space and housing emerged from the public’s response to the Sustainable Montpelier 2030 Design Competition.
-The Sustainable Montpelier Coalition (SMC) has to date convened three roundtables on the issues of transportation and open space.
-SMC looks forward to convening more roundtables and public forums to share information and receive feedback and ideas from the public.
+The issues of transportation, land use, and housing emerged from the public’s response to the Sustainable Montpelier 2030 Design Competition.
+The Sustainable Montpelier Coalition (SMC) has to date convened five roundtables on the issues of transportation, energy, housing, food, water and community action.
+SMC looks forward to convening more roundtables, workshops and public forums to share information and receive ongoing feedback and ideas from the public.

-Drawing on the collective knowledge of the community is key to crafting solutions and determining how to adopt them.
+Drawing on the collective knowledge of the community is key to crafting solutions, determining how to adopt and evaluate them.

-In 2016 Dan Jones and Deb Sachs, co-directors of Net Zero Vermont sent out a request for proposal for teams of architects to enter the Sustainable Montpelier 2030 Design Competition.
-After two rounds of public viewing and voting a winner was determined.
+In 2016 Dan Jones and Deb Sachs, co-directors of Net Zero Vermont, sent out a request for proposal for teams of architects to enter the Sustainable Montpelier 2030 Design Competition.
+A winner was determined after two rounds of public viewing and voting.

 Team Bridges was awarded a $10,000 check by Governor Phil Scott in the Cedar Creek Room at the Statehouse.
 Go to the Resources – 2030 Design Competition.

-Realizing that the work to be done to implement the concepts of the winning design were specific to the Montpelier area, Dan Jones incorporated The Sustainable Montpelier Coalition (SMC) in Spring 2017, splitting off from the statewide work of NetZero Vermont.
+Dan Jones incorporated The Sustainable Montpelier Coalition (SMC) in Spring 2017, splitting off from the statewide work of NetZero Vermont when realizing that the work to be done to implement the concepts of the winning design were specific to the Montpelier area.
 Initial board members were Tino O’Brien, Anne Watson and Scott Mueller.
 In late July a Garden Party was held at the home of Tino O’Brien and Elizabeth Courtney to launch SMC’s efforts.
-Over fifty guests had a lovely time in the garden with talks by Jones and O’Brien, then the rain fell and much to our delight a rainbow appeared in the sky as a blessing.
+Over fifty guests had a lovely time in the garden with talks by Jones and O’Brien, then the rain fell and, much to our delight, a rainbow appeared in the sky as a blessing.

-Public involvement is a key part of the Coalition’s process and already the roundtables have generated working groups and volunteers are getting in touch to offer their talents.
-It is early days in addressing the many innovative ideas that came out of the Sustainable Montpelier 2030 Design Competition and the public response.
-SMC is off and running convening thought leaders and staying in touch with the community to draw on their wisdom.
+Public involvement is a key part of the Coalition’s process.
+Already the roundtables have generated working groups and volunteers are getting in touch to offer their talents.
+We have just begun addressing the many innovative ideas that came out of the Sustainable Montpelier 2030 Design Competition and the public response.
+SMC is convening thought leaders and staying in touch with the community to draw on their wisdom.
 We invite you to share your skills and passions.
+Volunteer with us!

 © 2018 - Sustainable Montpelier Coalition